aksharaganapathi/monet/README.md

 Security is a first-class concern in Monet.

 - The SQLite database is encrypted with SQLCipher.
-- The database key is derived from the user’s password instead of being stored directly in plaintext.
+- The database key is derived from the user’s password (PBKDF2, 600,000 iterations) instead of being stored directly in plaintext.
+- New and changed passwords must be at least 12 characters.
+- Unlock attempts are hardened with exponential backoff and a hard lockout after too many failed tries.
+- The vault auto-locks after 15 minutes of inactivity.
 - Biometric unlock is optional and currently geared toward the Windows desktop flow.
-- Stored biometric/passkey material is protected locally at runtime rather than committed as raw credential JSON.
+- Biometric key material is protected locally using OS-level protection, and security-setting changes require password verification.
-- Sensitive operations such as changing the password or enabling/disabling biometrics verify the current password before applying changes.

 If you are working on this repo, treat all locally generated app data as sensitive, even during development.